If you made any changes in Pure these will be visible here soon.

 Key Responsibilities

-Course Director MSc Social Psychology
+Course Director MSc Social and Applied Psychology

 Teaching Interests